W G Habershon M E Habershon

 Tom Hall commenced his study of sculpture at the then Brighton Polytechnic in 1991, continuing at the Wimbledon College of Art and finishing at the Royal College of Art.
 He now teaches at Bournemouth Arts University College.

-Rowland Hawke Halls (1879-1919) was born at Roffey, but in 1901 was a surveyor’s assistant in Lewes, where he was later an architect and surveyor, with an office in Seveirg Chambers, In 1911 he was living in The Avenue, Lewes, but he subsequently moved to Seaford and designed at least one building in that area.
-His early death was caused by an accident.
+Rowland Hawke Halls (1879-1919) was born at Roffey, Sussex but in 1901 was a surveyor’s assistant in Lewes, where he was later an architect and surveyor, with an office in Seveirg Chambers.
+In 1911 he opened an office in Seaford but was still living in Lewes, where he was responsible for several houses and new offices for the Borough Council.
+By 1914 he had gone to live in Seaford and designed houses and schools in that area.
+His early death was caused by an motor-cycle accident.

 Obit: The Builder 116 p321